Cyndygrace/Book_Listing_app/readme.md

 this function is wrotten inside the component before the return statement and called inside the return statement

 <!-- New book component -->
-make a query to get the authors and attach them to the form fieldr
+make a query to get the authors and attach them to the form field

+first we create the add book component, inside we return our form

+then we nest the component in app.js file.